jrgrant-uliv/capstone-project-csck700/README.md

 1. Go to the [Google Colab website](https://colab.research.google.com/).
 2. Click on "File" in the menu bar.
-3. Select "Open notebook" from the dropdown menu.
+3. Select "Upload notebook" from the dropdown menu.
-4. Upload the notebook using your preferred method.
-5. The notebook will open in Google Colab.
+4. Click on the "Browse" button
+5. Navigate to the source code directory
+6. Select the "csck_700_experiment.ipynb" file

 #### Run the "Colab Setup" cell in the notebook